rhdhorchestrator/workflow-software-templates/scaffolder-templates/github-workflows/advanced-workflow/docs/GithubAdvancedDoc.md

 # Creating an Advanced Serverless Workflow via a Software Template with GitHub

+## Overview

+This software template allows the user to generate an advanced assessment workflow project from the user's input.

 ## Prerequisites

 - An OCP/k8s cluster and an RHDH instance.